-Below we have parametrically linked the parameters for structural sizing, biomechanical fit, density balance, fabrication consistency, and aesthetic preferences together seamelssly.
+Below we have parametrically linked the parameters for structural sizing, biomechanical fit, counterweight balance, custom 3D prints, tailored lasercut profiles, automated fabrication registrations, and aesthetic proportions together seamelssly.

 A considerable amount of coordinated complexity can be converted into simple buildable instructions for manual or digital assembly.
 Whether variation is expressed within a single building design or accross multiple building iterations, both can benefit from the automation of coordination.